Jetmate/jetmate.github.io/_posts/2017-07-20-how-to-get-into-game-development.md

+---
+title: how to get into game development
+color: yellow
+---

 The number of language options that you have in Game Development is so large that it's worth covering them first, before we dive into the actual learning phase:

 * OOP languages